WheeskyJack/runitCentos/README.md

 It also configures imeyer_runit repository for yum installation of runit.

-The repo is disbaled after the runit installation.
+The imeyer_runit repo is disbaled after the runit installation.

-The final image size is found to be approx. 435 mb (starting from base centos image of 200 mb)
+Starting from base centos image of 200 mb, the final image size is found to be approx.

+262 MB (without yum update of base centos image)

+299 MB (with yum update of base centos image)

+(as of Thu Sep 13,2018)

 ## How to build Docker Image?